vinitnawale9-sudo/vinitnawale9-sudo/README.md

 # 💫 About Me:
 I am a second-year BCA student with a strong interest in data analytics and software testing.
 I enjoy learning new technologies and working with passionate and aspirational students.
-I am actively looking for opportunities to gain practical experience, improve my skills, and contribute to real-world projects.
+I am actively looking for opportunities to gain practical experience, improve my skills, and contribute to real-world projects

 ## 🌐 Socials: